ccadllc/cedi-dtrace/README.md

 #### Overview

 The Cedi Distributed Trace library provides the capability to instrument effectful programs such that logical traces can be derived and recorded across physical processes and machines.
-This instrumentation is expressed in a format that is interoperable with [Comcast Money](https://github.com/Comcast/money) and [X-B3/Zipkin](https://istio.io/docs/tasks/telemetry/distributed-tracing.html), providing modules for generating and parsing compliant HTTP headers from/into `TraceContext`s.
+This instrumentation is expressed in a format that is interoperable with [Comcast Money](https://github.com/Comcast/money) and [X-B3/Zipkin](https://istio.io/docs/tasks/telemetry/distributed-tracing.html), providing modules for generating and parsing compliant HTTP headers from/into `TraceContext`s which in turn are used to record the trace spans in the current process.
 Additionally, a module for the use of these headers within [http4s](https://http4s.org) clients and servers is also provided.
 The library core consists of immutable data structures which represent the instrumentation and an interpreter - the `TraceT[F, A]` - which annotates the underlying action (represented as an `F[A]` where `F` is the effectful action and `A` is the result type).
 The `TraceT[F, A]` can be thought of as a function from a `TraceContext` (the cursor into the active trace) to an effectful program whose execution you wish to trace (the effectful program can be any `F`, such as `cats.effect.IO`, though often you'll need an implicit `cats.effect.Sync[F]` instance if you using something other than `IO`).
 Because `IO` is often used as the effectful data type, this library provides a type alias `TraceIO[A]` for `TraceT[IO, A]` and convenience methods to work with this type alias (the latter included in a `TraceIO` object).

 #### Design Constraints